 Surprisingly, Gwyneth Paltrow works especially well here as Stark's PA 'Pepper' Potts, embracing a role which sees her pulling off industrial espionage in a tight skirt without ever once looking like this is beneath her.
 Instead the Oscar winning actress presents a character who's every bit as capable as her boss without having to resort to anything showy.
 As a result, Stark and Pepper's inevitable romance is rather charming, distantly echoing 1940s screwball comedy.
 Even running gags and knockabout antics between Stark and his waspish, computerised butler Jarvis manage to be jolly rather than irritating.

-Even though the classic Marvel characters appealed to readers precisely because they had hang-ups and wretched private lives, it's fantastic to see a superhero movie getting away from the navel-gazing to serve up overboard action with a knowing sense of humour.
+In a nutshell: Even though the classic Marvel characters appealed to readers precisely because they had hang-ups and wretched private lives, it's fantastic to see a superhero movie getting away from the navel-gazing to serve up overboard action with a knowing sense of humour.
 Robert Downey Jr gets the lead role exactly right.